 The University of Pardubice processes personal data correctly and transparently in accordance with legislation (both European and national) and only to fulfil the duties entrusted to it by law and other activities resulting from its status as a public university.

-Only in cases where necessary does the University of Pardubice require the grant of consent which shall be granted freely and unambiguously for a specific purpose and upon a notification about the purpose thereof.
-No one shall be forced to grant consent which shall be provided on a voluntary basis.
+Only in cases where necessary does the University of Pardubice require the grant of consent, which shall be granted freely and unambiguously for a specific purpose and upon notification about the purpose thereof.
+No one shall be forced to grant consent that shall be provided on a voluntary basis.

-- Wherever the processing of personal data is based on the grant of consent, such consent may be withdrawn at any time.
+- Wherever the processing of personal data is based on granting consent, such consent may be withdrawn at any time.
 The withdrawal of consent always takes place in the same way as stated in the instruction for granting consent.